Jason-Adam/Jason-Adam.github.io/about.md

 ### Background & Bio

 I'm originally from Texas, but I spent most of my life in Wisconsin.
 I grew up in a small town of about 30k called West Bend and attended U.W.
 Oshkosh for my undergraduate studies.
 Like most kids at 18, I didn't really know what I wanted to do with my life.
 I ended up graduating with a degree in Biology but knew that a life in the lab was not where I wanted to be.
 Biology is a diverse and fascinating field, but the practicality of a career path didn't seem evident.
 I ended up moving to Arizona after graduation in 2011 and, it was at this time that I started work on my M.B.A. through the University of Phoenix.
 I graduated from the program in 2013 and have worked in various business development and analytics roles since then.
-As of the writing of this section I'm pursing my Master of Science degree in Data Science (MSDS)
+As of the writing of this section I'm pursing my Master of Science degree in Data Science (MSDS) through Northwestern University with an expected graduation of Spring 2020.

+Apart from my studies, I enjoy spending time with my wife and daughter here in sunny Scottsdale

 ### Contact me

 [Email Me](mailto:22adamj22@gmail.com)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMjE3NzczNDVdfQ==
+eyJoaXN0b3J5IjpbLTE5OTc3MDAxMDRdfQ==
 -->